ELF-Lab/OjibweMorph/Spreadsheets/README.md

 ### RULES

-**Nasal assimilation**

-With stems ending in "m"(VAI stems "minongwaam"), the "m" changes to "n" when the suffix complex starts with "z" (negation) or a "g" (3SgProx in the conjunct)
+- _Nasal assimilation:_ With stems ending in "m"(VAI stems "minongwaam"), the "m" changes to "n" when the suffix complex starts with "z" (negation) or a "g" (3SgProx in the conjunct)

-**ShortV-deletion**

-Delete word-final short vowels ("i" and "o" as in "niimi" and "nagamo"; this rule MUST PRECEED the "w-deletion" rule)
+- _ShortV-deletion:_ Delete word-final short vowels ("i" and "o" as in "niimi" and "nagamo"; this rule MUST PRECEED the "w-deletion" rule)

-**W-deletion**

-Delete word-final "w" (occurs with neutral, positive 3sg; this rule MUST FOLLOW the short-vowel-deletion rule)
+- _W-deletion:_ Delete word-final "w" (occurs with neutral, positive 3sg; this rule MUST FOLLOW the short-vowel-deletion rule)

 ### NOTES/ISSUES